 Potential candidates should:

-– Be homeless or at risk of being homeless (several spots are reserved for men who do not fit this category)
+– Be homeless or at risk of being homeless (several spots are reserved for those who do not fit this category)

 – Possess a basic knowledge of reading, writing and math